 - Apply safety principles and demonstrate good work habits in the trade. - Use the hand and power tools of the trade. - Identify piping materials and install them using proper connections. - Use and apply trade terms and technical data. - Read and interpret blueprints, specifications, and codes as they apply to the trade. - Lay out, estimate, calculate, and use mathematical skills as required in the trade. - Install, maintain, and repair plumbing, heating, and mechanical systems and equipment. - Keep abreast of new developments in the field. - Demonstrate the ability to write letters of application, memos, work orders, reports, and apply communication skills in the world of work.

-Kemon Papadimitriou, Instructor
+Kemon Papadimitriou, Instructor AAS: Thaddeus Stevens College of Technology

 Vincent J. Skimski, Instructor